 This course covers the development of skills necessary for interviews in various organizational settings.
-Students in Human Services will use these skills and knowledge later on in their supervised field placement.
-(3/0) - HUS 235Group Dynamics3 SHCThis course is the examination of the theory and practice of group dynamics.
+Students in Human supervised field placement.
+(3/0) - HUS 235 Group Dynamics 3 SHC This course is the examination of the theory and practice of group dynamics.
 Emphasis is on the application of the value and use of the group process in specialized settings related to human services.
-(3/0) - HUS 237 Crisis Intervention 3 SHC This course is a study of the effects of crisis on people, the methods of intervention and other uses of multiple resources to re-establish individual function.
+(3/0) - HUS 237 Crisis Intervention 3 SHC This course is a study of the effects of crisis on people, the methods of intervention and other use of multiple resources to re-establish individual function.
 Students are required to demonstrate mock crisis activities.
 (3/0)